This lesson is being piloted (Beta version)

 back to top

-Component Type ID, Test Type Name, Sync to the HWDB, and Select a file
+Component Type ID, Test Type Name, Sync to the HWDB, Select a file, and Select a csv to overlay:

 Component Type ID: